 News release from the Fellowship of Christian Athletes:

-Fort Wayne students to host Fields of Faith event, joining thousands of youth across America on September 23rd
+Fort Wayne students to host Fields of Faith event

-(August 27, 2015) – Students from Fort Wayne and the surrounding area will be joining together at Parkview Field on Wednesday, September 23, 2015, to share their Christian faith with fellow students during the eleventh annual national Fields of Faith event.
+(September 10, 2014) – Students from Fort Wayne and the surrounding area will be joining together at Parkview Field on Wednesday, September 24, 2014, to share their Christian faith with fellow students during the ninth annual national Fields of Faith event.

 While many Christian rallies are anchored to an entertainer or professional speaker that creates a spectator event, Fields of Faith is structured as a student-to-student ministry.
 Peers invite their own classmates and teammates to meet on their school’s athletic field to hear fellow students share their testimonies, challenging them to come to faith in Jesus Christ, read the Bible, and attend a local church.

-This will be the second Fields of Faith event for schools in the Fort Wayne area to be all together in the same place.
+This will be the first Fields of Faith event for schools in the Fort Wayne area to be all together in the same place.
 Students will gather at Parkview Field at 6:30pm.
-Last year there were 800 students in attendance.

 The national growth of Fields of Faith has been remarkable.
-Since the beginning of Fields of Faith in 2004, more than one million students have joined in the movement.
-In 2014 alone, more than 185,000 students gathered on 505 fields across 38 states to participate in the event.
+Since the beginning of Fields of Faith in 2004, more than 600,000 students have joined in the movement.
+In 2013 alone, more than 170,000 students gathered on 463 fields across 38 states to participate in the event.